root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 * As opposed to running your ROOT script with Cling interpreter, standalone build requires to include headers `#include <...>` to be explicitly defined in the `src/main.cpp` file for every class used in the program.
 * Depending on your script code, extra ROOT libraries may need to be specified in `CMakeLists.txt` with CMake `list(APPEND LIB_NAMES "<root-library-name>")` command.
 List of available extra ROOT libraries [can be found here](https://cliutils.gitlab.io/modern-cmake/chapters/packages/ROOT.html#the-right-way-targets).
 * Some of the ROOT classes require library generation.
-These are: GUI classes that utilize signals and slots functionality; classes with implemented ClassDef and ClassImp directives (using functions ClassName(), InheritsFrom() etc...);custom RooFit PDF classes inherited from RooAbsPdf, etc. For every such class, add a corresponding line in the `src/LinkDef.h` file: `#pragma link C++ class MyClassThatRequiresLibrary`.
+These are: GUI classes that utilize signals and slots functionality; classes with implemented ClassDef and ClassImp directives (that use functions like ClassName(), InheritsFrom() etc...); custom RooFit PDF classes inherited from RooAbsPdf, etc. For every such class, add a corresponding line in the `src/LinkDef.h` file: `#pragma link C++ class MyClassThatRequiresLibrary+`.
 * If you want to add more C++ and header files to the project, place them under the `src/` folder.
 Every time a new file is added, `rebuild_cache` target needs to be invoked from the Project Explorer > Build Targets window.

 Now we are ready to debug your ROOT script.
 Save changes in all modified source files.
 In Eclipse menu select Project > Build All (or run the `all` target under the Build Targets in the "Project Explorer" window).
 Finally, to start debugging run the previously created debug configuration in Run > Debug menu item.

-If not yet familiar, you can learning fundamental Eclipse CDT hotkeys and debugging capabilities [on YouTube](https://www.youtube.com/results?search_query=eclispe+cdt+debug).
-Good luck with your projects!

 ## RAMDISK for Older Computers